The more we learn about gum disease through research, the more we understand the need for preventive dentistry.

 About 47.2% of Americans age 30 and older have some form of periodontal disease, according to the CDC.
 One of the best ways to prevent gum disease is to know your risk and talk to our dentists.
 We’ll be able to spot the warning signs that gum disease could be on the horizon, such as smoking and advanced age.

 It’s important to understand that gum disease isn’t inevitable if you have risk factors.
 You can lower your risk of gum disease significantly by following the advice in this blog post and scheduling regular appointments with our office.

 Request an Appointment

-Dr. Piotrowski and his team are dedicated to helping you maintain a healthy smile by offering gum disease treatments and other preventive dental services.
-To schedule an appointment with our Grand Rapids dentist, call Precision Family Dental at (616) 207-1280.
+Dr. Piotrowski and Dr. Cohen are dedicated to helping you maintain a healthy smile by offering gum disease treatments and other preventive dental services.
+To schedule an appointment with our Grand Rapids, MI, dentists, call Precision Family Dental at (616) 207-1280.